dream-num/univer/packages/sheets-formula/README.md

 ### Considerations for Formula Implementation

 - For most formula rules, please refer to the latest version of Excel.
 If there are any unreasonable rules, please refer to Google Sheets.
 - The input and output parameters of any formula can be `A1`, `A1:B10`, and the cell content may also be numbers, strings, Boolean values, empty cells, error values, arrays, etc., although the formula tutorial explains In order to identify fixed data types, the program implementation needs to be compatible.
 When researching Excel, consider all cases, such as `=SIN(A1:B10)`, which expands to the calculated range.
     - For example, the `XLOOKUP` function requires at least one of the rows or columns of its two inputs to be of equal size for matrix calculation.
     - For example, the `SUMIF` function, although commonly used for summation, can expand based on the second parameter.
         ![sumif array](./assets/sumif-array.png)
         ![sumif array result](./assets/sumif-array-result.png)
     - Excel formula calculation is becoming more like numpy, for example:
         ![numpy](./assets/numpy.png)
+- In formula algorithms, the number of parameters passed in needs to be checked.
+If it is less than the number of required parameters, or more than the number of required + optional parameters, `#N/A` will be returned (this behavior will be intercepted in Excel, and `#N/A` will be returned in Google Sheets, we refer to Google Sheets).
 - For numerical calculations in formulas, use built-in methods and try to avoid obtaining values for manual calculation.
 Because formula parameters can be values, arrays, or references.
 You can refer to existing `sum` and `minus` functions.
 - Precision issues: The formula introduces `big.js`, and using built-in methods will call this library.
 However, it is nearly 100 times slower than native calculations.
 Therefore, for methods like `sin`, it is advisable to use native implementations.
 - For custom calculations, use the `product` function, suitable for calculating two input parameters.
 Call `map` to iterate over the values for changes to a parameter's own values.